mbeddr/mps-platform-docs/src/doc/docs/mps_internal/recipes.md

 *Extend Generator* includes

 - Making sure that another generator is always executed if this generator gets executed.
-- Creating new reduction ruled to be used in another generator.
+- Creating new reduction rules to be used in another generator.
 - Creating a new switch entry for a switch in another generator.

 *GeneratorB* inside *LanguageB* wants to extend *GeneratorA* inside *LanguageA*.